-With such a selective audience in control of their time, brands need to start sharing experiences, and place themselves in spaces where they can find affinity with their consumers.
-We must put the effort into establishing genuine emotional bonds and this is achieved by providing real value, generating entertainment and positive emotions in people.
+With such a selective audience in control of their time, brands need to start sharing experiences and place themselves in spaces where they can find affinity with their consumers.
+We must put the effort into establishing genuine emotional bonds and this is achieved by providing real value, generating entertainment, and positive emotions in people.

 If someone has fun with us, he will pay attention and stop seeing us as the counterpart, the annoying one who just wants to sell something.

-Until then, if you are interested in delving a little deeper into the foundations of this new conceptual model, we recommend you reading The Buying Brain: Secrets for Selling to the Subconscious Mind, one of the basic texts of neuromarketing, which presents an step by step analysis on the influence of the Human brain in decision making, applied to the world of advertising.
+Until then, if you are interested in delving a little deeper into the foundations of this new conceptual model, we recommend you reading The Buying Brain: Secrets for Selling to the Subconscious Mind, one of the basic texts of neuromarketing, which presents a step by step analysis on the influence of the Human brain in decision making, applied to the world of advertising.